gbif/sequence-search-ws/README.md

 # sequence-search-ws

 A thin rest service on top af vsearch.
+New backend for the [sequence id tool](https://www.gbif.org/tools/sequence-id) and taxonomic annotation in installations of the [Metabarcoding Data Toolkit](https://mdt.gbif-test.org/).

 ### Requirements